 - if you've sent money or banking details to a scammer, contact your bank immediately

-- if any of your email accounts have been compromised, change your password for your email account(s), notify anyone affected, and protect your stakeholders with a warning notice on your website informing people of the scam.
+- if any of your email accounts were compromised, change your password for your email account(s), notify anyone affected, and protect your stakeholders with a warning notice on your website informing them of the scam.

 The Australian Government Information Security Manual is a cyber security framework that organisations can apply to protect their systems and data from cyber threats.
 The advice in the Strategies to Mitigate Cyber Security Incidents, along with its Essential Eight, complements this framework.